 docker-compose instead of listing dozens of command line parameters when starting the container has made this easier.
 I remembered the simplicity of

-docker-composed when I got annoyed by specifying and remembering all the options.
+docker-compose when I got annoyed by specifying and remembering all the options.
 A while ago, a colleague had showed me project using

 docker-compose but I didn’t see its usefulness - especially when moving between the different OSs - back then.
 Having worked with the tool myself now, I can definitely see how it’s going to simplify my setup.